by David J. Manura, (c) Scientific Instrument Services, Inc. 2004

 Contours

-Now let's draw some contour maps of the electrostatic field.
-First, press the "WB View" tab and then "XY" to get back to the normal X-Y cross-sectional view.
+Now let’s draw some contour maps of the electrostatic field.
+First, press the -Z3D to remove the 3D zoom created earlier.
+Then click the XY button to get back to the normal X-Y cross-sectional view.
 Also zoom in.
 This gives us a nice view to draw contours on:

-Now press the "Contur" tab, and in the green box to the right of "Auto" press the right mouse button until it displays "10" for 10 contour lines.
-Then press "Auto" to automatically draw contours.
+Now open the PE/Contours tab, select the box to the right of “Auto” and enter “10” for 10 contour lines.
+Then press the Auto button to automatically draw contours.

 All points on a contour line have the same potential.
-You can observe this by hovering your mouse over multiple points, in which case the corresponding X-Y positions, potential, and potential gradient are displayed on the top green bar.
+You can observe this by hovering your mouse over multiple points, in which case the corresponding X-Y positions, potential, and potential gradient are displayed on the bottom status bar.

 Instead of potential contours, you might instead want to display contours on the gradient (derivative-like) of potential.
-Do so, press "Reset", "Yes", and "Potential" (this causes the button text to change to "Gradients").
-Then click on a point on the graphic to calculate the contour at and press "Use".
+To do so, press Clear (and Yes) and then press the Potentials drop-down and change this to Gradients.
+Then click on a point on the graphical display area where you want to calculate the contour at and press the Use button (this is on the right of the screen and you may need to expand the SIMION window).
 Do this multiple times for each contour line you desire.
+Notice that the highest gradients are near the gaps between electrodes.

 Defining ion flights

-So how are the initial ion positions and trajectories defined?
+So how are the initial particle positions and trajectories defined?
 We saw a series of ions entering the lens at parallel trajectories.
 How was this defined?
-To see, press the "Normal" tab and then press "Def".
-This shows initial ion trajectory definitions:
+To see, click the Particle tab and then click the Define… button.
+This shows particle trajectory starting conditions:

-Instead of defining ions in groups as above, you can also define each ion individually with the "Define Ions Individually" tab.
-This is useful, for example, if the initial trajectories for many ions do not follow a a linear series or if the ion trajectories are defined in some external ASCII text file.
+Instead of defining ions in groups as above, you can also define each ion individually with the Individually (.ION) radio button.
+This is useful, for example, if the initial trajectories for many ions do not follow a simple pattern or if the ion trajectories are defined in some external ASCII text file.
+Click OK to exit out of here.

-Another useful feature here consists of the the "Record" and "Define" buttons.
-When "Record" is enabled, various statistics are recorded (to the screen or to an external text file) when ions are flying.
-You'd often use this when you care more than just having pretty pictures but want to know, for example, the exact positions and energies of ions at various points in time.
-To see the types of data you can record, press the "Define" button.
+Another useful feature is Data Recording.
+When Data Recording is enabled, various statistics are recorded (to the screen or to an external text file) when particles are flying.
+You’d often use this when you care more than just having pretty pictures but want to know, for example, the exact positions and energies of ions at various points in time.
+To see this, on the Particles tab, click the Data Recording button.

 Flying ions as dots

 Instead of viewing ion trajectories as static lines, you can view then as moving dots.
-To do so, let's first get back to the X-Y cross-sectional view by pressing the "WB View" tab and then "XY".
-Now press the "Dots" button.
-As seen, ions will display moving though the lens.
-This is example is somewhat boring, but think of what could be shown in an ion trap.
+To do so, let’s first get back to the X-Y cross-sectional view by pressing the XY button.
+Now, open the Particles tab and check the Dots check box.
+As seen, ions will display moving through the lens.
+This is example is somewhat boring, but think of what could be shown in an RF ion trap.
+Uncheck the Dots checkbox to disable this.

 Summary of the "View" Function